The Irish Times wins the News Website / News App of the Year

 The winner of the Headline of the Year went to the Irish Sun for “Fairytale of New Walk” which accompanied a story about former Pogues front man Shane MacGowan getting back on his feet after four years confined to a wheelchair.

-Both the Campaigning Journalism and Investigative Journalism awards have gone to the Sunday Times for its investigation into the Football Association of Ireland and its former chief executive John Delaney, who has subsequently left the role.
+Both the Campaigning Journalism and Investigative Journalism awards went to the Sunday Times for its investigation into the Football Association of Ireland and its former chief executive John Delaney, who has subsequently left the role.

-Mark Tighe, who led the coverage of the FAI scandal, also won News Reporter of the Year.
+Mark Tighe, who led the coverage of the FAI scandal, also won News Reporter of the Year, Scoop of the Year, and the overall Journalist of the Year.

+The Political Story of the Year went to Peter O’Dwyer of The Times, Ireland Edition, for his story about then minister for communication Denis Naughten’s New York dinner with the head of Granahan McCourt, which is the last remaining bidder for the National Broadband Plan.

-Elsewhere, the Broadsheet Sports Writer of the Year is Cathal Dennehy of the Irish Examiner and the Irish Independent, while the Popular Sports Writer of the Year is Roy Curtis from the Herald and the Sunday World.
+Elsewhere, the Broadsheet Sports Writer of the Year was Cathal Dennehy of the Irish Examiner and the Irish Independent, while Roy Curtis from the Herald and the Sunday World was named the Popular Sports Writer of the Year.

-The Crime Journalist of the Year award has gone to Nicola Tallant of the Sunday World, while the Critic of the Year went to Liam Fay from the Sunday Times.

-The Popular Features Award went to Catherine Fegan from the Irish Daily Mail.
+The Crime Journalist of the Year award went to Nicola Tallant of the Sunday World, while Liam Fay from the Sunday Times won the Critic of the Year award.
+The Popular Features award went to Catherine Fegan from the Irish Daily Mail.

+The Floating Voter on independent.ie won Podcast of the Year, while Kevin Doyle took the Political Journalist of the Year award for Independent News and Media.

+Eddie Rowley of the Sunday World was named Showbiz Journalist of the Year, while the winner of the Showbiz Story of the Year was Barry Moran of the Irish Sun.

+Mr Moran’s winning contribution was a story about model Nadia Forde being paid to dance with former FAI chief John Delaney in a charity Strictly Come Dancing event.

-The Lifetime Achievement Award recipient is Paddy Clancy, who has held positions in Irish and British national papers and radio.
+The Lifetime Achievement award was bestowed on Paddy Clancy, who has held positions in Irish and British national papers and radio.

-He was the bureau chief for the Irish Sun since its inception in Ireland, as well as going on to be a regular columnist for that paper and the Irish Mirror more recently.
+He was the bureau chief for the Irish Sun at its inception in Ireland, and went on to become a regular columnist for that paper and the Irish Mirror more recently.

-During a celebrated career, he has covered many major stories at home and abroad.

 He crossed what was regarded as the most dangerous 100 kilometres in Africa when Mary Robinson was the first Western head of state to enter war-ravaged Somalia.
 He also reported from Derry during Bloody Sunday in 1972.